intuit/bias-detector/README.md

 Using this package you will be able to gain insight into whether your model is biased or not, and if so, how much bias was found.

-The Bias Detector is based on statistical data from the US and therefore should be used only with US originated data.
-We hope to support more countries in the future.
+The Bias Detector is based on statistical data from the US and therefore it performs best with US originated data.
+However, it is possible to optimize the package for other countries by adding the relevant statistical information.
+If you have such data you can open a Pull Request to add it to the package.

 If you have any questions please [let us know](https://github.com/intuit/bias-detector/discussions).